 The acidic-neutral pH of grape juice also helps prevent viral infections.
-Commercial grape juice was found to inactivate various enteric viruses and herpes simplex virus (HSV).
+Commercial grape juice was found to inactivate various enteric virusesi XThese viruses are easily transmitted from one person to another through the fecal-oral route. and herpes simplex virus (HSV).
 Moreover, grape juice treatment showed a 1,000-fold reduction in poliovirus infectivity (15).

 8. May Help You Burn Fat